William Edward Trent: Career

-Together with Henry Poston, to whom he was apprenticed, and then his assistant, he was the architect for the Earl of Essex, a Grade II listed public house at 616 Romford Road, Manor Park, London, built in 1902.
+Trent and Poston were the architects of the Earl of Essex, a Grade II listed public house at 616 Romford Road, Manor Park, London, built in 1902.

-Having been articled to Henry Poston of Lombard Street, London in 1892, he remained with Poston as his assistant until he started an independent practice in London in 1905.
+Trent remained with Poston as his assistant until he started an independent practice in London in 1905.

 From 1909, Trent specialised in cinema design.
-This led to his appointment first as the chief architect to Provincial Cinematograph Theatres (PCT), and then as architect to the Gaumont British Picture Corporation, which took over PCT in 1929.
-These cinemas/theatres included the Regent Theatre, Ipswich, Apollo Victoria Theatre and the Gaumont Finchley (1937), designed with the assistance of his son W. Sydney Trent and R. Golding.
+This led to his appointment first as the chief architect to Provincial Cinematograph Theatres (PCT) in 1925, and then as chief architect to the Gaumont British Picture Corporation, which took over PCT in 1929.
+These cinemas/theatres included the Regent Theatre, Ipswich (1929), Apollo Victoria Theatre (1930) and the Gaumont Finchley (1937), designed with the assistance of his son William Sidney Trent and R. Golding.
+In 1931 the new Gaumont Palace opened in Salisbury, designed in a mock-Tudor style by Trent to match the medieval hall house, John Halle's Hall, that formed the cinema's foyer.
+This was in contrast to the more modernist design of his other cinemas, which were often in an Art Deco style.